ChiranLK/Online-Ayurvedic-Product-Distribution-System/MONGODB_SETUP.md

 ## MongoDB Atlas Dashboard Access

-If you need access to the MongoDB Atlas dashboard, please contact the project administrator.
+If you need access to the MongoDB Atlas dashboard, please contact the project administrator which is mn pko.

 ## Security Note